 “One MyPlate Does Not Fit All – Novel Dietary Approaches”*

-We discussed that while genetics provides valuable information, your genes are not your destiny.
+While genetics provides valuable information, your genes are not your destiny.

 *“One MyPlate Does Not Fit All – Novel Dietary Approaches,” presented by Janet Zarowitz, MS, RD, CDN at Westchester/Rockland Dietetic Association Clinical Update, December 3, 2015